distriss/distriss/README.md

 After a transformative gap year, I delved into freelancing, building websites, CMS solutions, and products with third-party APIs.
 I’ve also developed various full-stack personal projects.

-During the pandemic, I set an ambitious goal to create a user-friendly web app for educators, empowering them to share materials and assign homework effortlessly, while students could use this platform to complete and securely submit their assignments online.
+Knitter-Notes, my web app masterpiece, was born out of a deep love for knitting.
+As a dedicated knitter, I aimed to create a digital haven for fellow enthusiasts, simplifying and enhancing their knitting experience.
+This project reflects my commitment to merging technology with personal passions and making a meaningful impact in a niche community.

 I honed my skills at 100Devs, working on greenfield projects, optimizing large-scale applications, and mentoring newcomers.
 I'm also part of a CPACC study group, dedicated to upholding tech accessibility standards.